Summary Care Record (SCR)

 They also appreciate feedback regarding the Care Identity Service.

-From 1 April 2016, the terms of service will require NHS pharmacists who have access to the summary care record (SCR) to access this if they consider, in their clinical judgment that it is in the best interests of the patient to do so.
+From 1 April 2016, the terms of service began to require NHS pharmacists who have access to SCR to access this if they consider, in their clinical judgment that it is in the best interests of the patient to do so.

 PSNC is sometimes asked whether contractors must access SCR and when.
 PSNC’s position is that if you have access to SCR and consider in your clinical judgment that it is in the best interests of the patient to access SCR then you must do so.
 If so, then your access of SCR must be in accordance with The NHS Care Record Guarantee guidance available here.